timmywheels/uptimeee/README.md

 Create a `.env` file, paste the contents of `.env.example` into it, and fill in the necessary values for the environment variables.

 ##### Environment Variables
+- `UPTIME_POLL_INTERVAL`: The interval (in minutes) that you've specified for the cronjob to run the script
+- `INCIDENT_ALERT_INTERVAL`: How often (in minutes) to send an email alert while a site is still down
 - `SENDGRID_API_KEY`: Your Sendgrid API key
 - `SENDGRID_DOWN_TEMPLATE_ID`: The Sendgrid template id for the template to be used for when a 'site down' alert is sent
 - `SENDGRID_UP_TEMPLATE_ID`: The Sendgrid template id for the template to be used for when a 'site is back up' alert is sent